mutaphysis/racingrobots/rules.md

 Phase 1 - Movement
  The robots are moved according to their turn cards, starting with the highest priority

-Phase 2 - Express ConveyorBelts
+Phase 2 - Express Conveyors
- The express conveyorBelts move 1 space, robots moved to a curve are turned accordingly
+ The express conveyor belts move 1 space, robots moved to a curve are turned accordingly

-Phase 3 - ConveyorBelts
+Phase 3 - Conveyors
  The express conveyor belts move 1 space, robots moved to a curve are turned accordingly The normal conveyor belts move 1 space, robots moved to a curve are turned accordingly